neektza/nikicajokic.me/_posts/2014-07-23-eventmachine_internals_and_the_reactor_pattern.md

 #### The Loopbreaker

 A loopbreak is a way to signal the Reactor it should do something.
 Why do it this way?
 Well, since it's running an infinite loop, it can't respond to calls - you can think of it as being deaf to all messages while running.
 Loopbreaker is a form of communication channel between the reactor and the world outside it.
-When something outside the loop signals a loopbreak, the reactor stops for a moment and let's other things happen.
+When something outside the loop signals a loopbreak, the reactor stops for a moment and lets other things happen.
 It does not terminate the loop, it just allows other things to run.

-When do is the loopbreak signaled?
+When is the loopbreak signaled?
 Whenever we schedule something via the ```next_tick``` or ```defer``` methods, we need to tell the reactor that something has been scheduled so it can run those things.
 And, as it can't respond "okay, will do later" to messages that would tell it "hey, you have new stuff to do" while it's running an infinite loop, we produce a **loopbreak signal** to tell it to check if there's new stuff to do.

 Here's a (slightly modified [^2]) EventMachine implementation: